NCATSTranslator/Knowledge_Graph_Exchange_Registry/kgea/README.md

 installs the software.

 Next, a copy of the `kge_nginx.conf-template` file (located under the `config` subdirectory) is made into the `/etc/nginx/sites-available` folder, then the **localhost** placeholder text replaced with the desired KGE Archive hostname.
-Note that this virtual host configuration proxies to the KGE Archive web application which is assumed locally visible on http://localhost:8080 (modified this proxy insofar necessary).
+Note that this virtual host configuration proxies to the KGE Archive web application which is assumed locally visible on http://localhost:8080 (modify this proxy insofar necessary).

 The NGINX root locations for other static site files (e.g. css) may also be adjusted to site preferences.
-Templated static files in the subdirectories of the project `config/static` subdirectory (like `css/styles.css-template`, `images`, etc.) should be copied into the designated location and may also be customized as desired.
+Templated static files in the subdirectories of the project `.../kgea/server/web_ui/templates` subdirectory (like `css/styles.css-template`, `images`, etc.) should be copied into the designated location and customized as desired.

 Finally, a symlink is made to this 'sites-enabled' file into the `/etc/nginx/sites-enabled` subdirectory: